nfdi4plants/ARC-specification/ARC specification.md

 ## Extensions

-The ARC specification can be extended in a backwards compatible way and will evolve over time.
+The ARC specification can be extended and will evolve over time.
 This is accomplished through a community-driven ARC discussion forum and pull request mechanisms.

+Backwards compatible changes, e.g. the addition of new optional metadata fields, will be implemented in _minor version increases_.
-All changes that are not backwards compatible with the current ARC specification will be implemented in ARC specification v2.0.
+All changes that are not backwards compatible with the current ARC specification will be implemented in _major version increases_.
+By this, we try to adopt [semantic versioning](https://semver.org/).

 # ARC Structure and Content